akshayn1/music_app/README.md

-# music_player
+# Music Player

-A new Flutter project.
+A wonder full music player in android for locally stored audios.

 ## Getting Started